deeputg/amm-dex/README.md

 python3 pool_escrow.py
 python3 developer_lsig.py
 ```
-Deploy the stateful contracts in order by updating the IDs of previous contracts in further contracts.
+Deploy the stateful contracts in order by updating the IDs of previous contracts in the further contracts.

 ### Creating Liquidity Pool
 To create a new liquidity pool, the developer has to configure a new escrow account to manage the funds.
-Create the required Algorand assets (ASAs) required for the main tokens and LP tokens.
-Replace the TOKEN IDs accordingly in pool_escrow.py and compile the escrow code to receive an escrow address and logic signature.
+Create the Algorand assets (ASAs) required for the main tokens and LP tokens.
+Replace the TOKEN IDs accordingly in pool_escrow.py and developer_lsig.py.
+Compile the escrow code to receive an escrow address and logic signature.
 Fund the escrow contract with required ALGOs and optin to stateful contracts.
+Compile the developer_lsig to receive the developer's lsig, to be used for minting tokens.

 ### Adding Liquidity